- Virtual Race Day Details

 Regions Hospital Foundation, St. Paul, MN.

-Program Title: Hope Chest for Breast Cancer Emergency Assistance Program.
+Program Title: The Hope Chest for Breast Cancer Emergency Assistance Program.

-The Hope Chest for Breast Cancer Emergency Assistance Program helps breast cancer patients at Regions pay for rent, utility bills, food and transportation costs when treatment has made it impossible for patients to pay for such expenses themselves.
+The Hope Chest for Breast Cancer Emergency Assistance Program helps breast cancer patients at Regions pay rent, mortgage payments and utility bills when treatment has made it impossible for them to pay for such expenses themselves.
 As the safety-net hospital in the East Metro, Regions sees some of the most financially vulnerable populations in the area.
-By providing temporary financial support to the poorest of the poor receiving breast cancer treatment, this program reduces the emotional and financial stress caused by their illnesses and treatments and helps them retain their dignity and quality of life.
-Eligible breast cancer patients will receive up to $1,000 in assistance per person.
-Care providers and social workers will talk with assisted patients to evaluate the direct results of the gifts: if patients kept up with rent and utility payments, if they kept their families properly fed, etc.
+By providing temporary financial support to the poorest of the poor receiving breast cancer treatment, they reduce the emotional and financial stress caused by their illnesses and help them retain their dignity and quality of life.
+Ten to twelve breast cancer patients would receive assistance as a result of this donation, with a general limit of $1,000 in assistance per person.
+Care providers and social workers will talk with assisted patients to evaluate the direct results of the gifts: if patients kept up with rent, mortgage payments and utility payments, etc.

 Ridgeview Foundation, Waconia, MN.